Freelancers trading as limited companies

 Only a little word but it makes such a difference – an employee has a contract of service; a freelancer has a contract for services.

 Clients may send you their own terms & conditions (T&Cs).
 In many cases, these documents are straightforward, but some require compliance in areas that the SfEP believes are unreasonable for its membership.

-Sometimes the T&Cs sent to freelances have been adapted from those given to the organisation's own employees without considering the implications for editorial freelances.
+Sometimes the T&Cs sent to freelancers have been adapted from those given to the organisation's own employees without considering the implications for editorial freelancers.
 They may have 'catch-all' clauses that are not suitable for your situation.

 Language to look out for: